7 Kinds of Tweets You Need to Publish Daily

 Build an Audience First!

-Today I’d like to focus on Twitter but to a large extent these insights can be useful on other sites as well.
+Today I’d like to focus on X-Twitter but to a large extent these insights can be useful on other sites as well.

 Ideally an outreach campaign does not start with cold mailing but is just the logical extension of prior encounters.

-The best tool to create familiarity with people you can’t meet in real life but you like and who can be beneficial for you in the future is of course Twitter.
+The best tool to create familiarity with people you can’t meet in real life is social media.

 Flooding vs Helping People